Kuroi-Yuki/earthquake-monitoring-using-NodeRED/index.md

    ![Screen capture of text node](images/node-red-text-node.png)

-After you clean up and organize your nodes, the flow will look something like the following flow.
+After you clean up and organize your nodes, the flow will look something similar to the following.

    ![Screen capture of Node-RED flow](images/node-red-flow-final.png)